 Students who do not complete an approved supervised practice experience should be aware that the Program’s foundation courses provide the background appropriate for several careers including foodservice management in institutions and restaurants, food and pharmaceutical sales, consumer relations, education and Cooperative Extension.

-For more information, contact the UAPB Department of Human Sciences at:
+For more information, see the Nutrition and Dietetics Program Handbook or contact the UAPB Department of Human Sciences at:

 1200 N. University Drive, Mail Slot 4971